Accepts Healthy Volunteers

-- - Have at least 1 injectable measurable cutaneous, subcutaneous or nodal lesion (direct injection or through the use of ultrasound guidance) greater or equal to 2 cm in longest diameter; or multiple injectable lesions (maximum 5) that in aggregate have a longest diameter of at least 2 cm, and whenever possible 1 distant non-injected measurable lesion.
+- - Have at least 1 injectable measurable cutaneous, subcutaneous or nodal lesion (direct injection or through the use of ultrasound guidance) measuring between 25 and 50mm in longest diameter and whenever possible 1 distant non-injected measurable lesion.

-- - Provision of a fresh tumor sample of the largest lesion that is planned to be injected and, whenever possible, the largest lesion that is planned not to be injected, at baseline and be willing to supply new tumor samples from a biopsy during treatment.
+- - Provision of a fresh tumor sample of the lesion that will be injected first and, whenever possible, from another lesion that is planned to be injected, at baseline and be willing to supply new tumor samples from a biopsy during treatment.

 - - Eastern Cooperative Oncology Group (ECOG) performance status (PS) of 0 or 1.

-- - Have histologically confirmed, advanced/metastatic solid tumors including non-Hodgkin lymphoma (NHL) and preferably sarcoma (soft tissue and bone), Merkel cell carcinoma, melanoma, triple negative breast cancer or non-small cell lung cancer, with cutaneous or, palpable subcutaneous lesions or easily injectable lymph nodes.
+- - Have histologically confirmed, advanced/metastatic sarcoma (soft tissue and bone), Merkel cell carcinoma, melanoma, triple negative breast cancer or non-small cell lung cancer, with cutaneous or, palpable subcutaneous lesions or easily injectable lymph nodes.

 - - Have failed and/or are intolerant to standard therapeutic options.